VKorelsky/p2p-snake-raft/README.md

 - Iterator over peer pool so that I can ping each peer separatel

 CHECKPOINT 07/05

-- Try it and debug everything that comes up
+- The leader is getting an election timeout and requesting a new election although everything is meant to be stable.
+Fix that.

 SIGNALER